DevMonzer/Fitness-App/README.md

 # React Fitness Application

-Movies app watch live -> not served yet
+Movies app watch live -> https://fitness-phi.vercel.app/

 ## What to do